 What is franchising?

-Franchising can be defined as giving the right to use your business’ successful functional model and brand for a prescribed period of time to a second party while receiving payment for the use of it.
-It is also a recognised cost-effective business development approach that has proven to deliver fast growth with debatably reduced risk.
-Franchising also lets you keep the operational control of all your franchised outlets for consistency.
+Franchising can be defined as giving the right to use your business’ successful functional model and brand for a prescribed period to a second party while receiving payment.
+It is also a recognised cost-effective business development approach that delivers fast growth with debatably reduced risk.
+Franchising also lets you maintain operational control of all your franchised outlets for consistency.

-As opposed to expanding via corporate-owned outlets, franchising out will not involve you investing to build every outlet.
-Franchisees will invest their capital to fund the investment, they will pay a franchise fee to gain your know-how and will also be paying a recurring royalty fee over the duration of the franchise term.
+Compared to expanding via corporate-owned outlets, franchising out will not involve investing to build every outlet.
+Franchisees will invest their capital to fund the investment.
+They will pay a franchise fee to gain your know-how and will also be paying a recurring royalty fee over the franchise term.

-There is a time for building growth momentum and opening corporate outlets may take longer than desired.
-Franchising is a great way to grow your business in a shorter amount of time because various parties (franchisees) are working on the development of the business in different territories.
+There is a time for building growth momentum, and opening corporate outlets may take longer than desired.
+Franchising is a great way to grow your business quickly because various parties (franchisees) are working on developing the business in different territories.
 The daily operations of the outlet are left to the franchisees.

-Although as a franchisor, you need to offer management support to the franchisee to set up the business, training to run it, regular audits to ensure compliance, it still allows you to focus energies on developing the brand across various territories simultaneously.
+Although, as a franchisor, you need to offer management support to the franchisee to set up the business, training to run it, and regular audits to ensure compliance, it still allows you to focus energies on developing the brand across various territories simultaneously.

 3. Vested Stakeholders

-As the franchisor, you will only need a small core organisation with a few highly experienced personnel to manage the franchise.
+As the franchisor, you only need a small core organisation with a few highly experienced personnel to manage the franchise.
 The staff that is needed for the day-to-day operations of the outlets are the responsibility of the franchisee.
-In countries where hiring qualified staff is a challenge or micromanaging is important, having franchisees manage the human resources locally is far more efficient and cost-effective.
+In countries where hiring qualified staff is challenging, or micromanaging is important, having franchisees manage the human resources locally is far more efficient and cost-effective.

 When is the Right Time to develop your Franchise System?

-Franchising as a growth strategy can apply to many sectors and can be implemented at any time of business growth.
-There is no minimum number of outlets or business revenue a business must attain before deciding on the franchise.
-However, there are some specific criteria a business should achieve before deciding to leverage franchise as a growth strategy.
+Franchising as a growth strategy can apply to many sectors and be implemented during business growth.
+A business must attain no minimum number of outlets or revenue before deciding on the franchise.
+However, there are some specific criteria a business should achieve before deciding to leverage franchises as a growth strategy.
 Here are some criteria business owners should take note of before deciding on the franchise as a growth strategy.

-- Brand Identity: At the centre of any good franchise operation is the brand’s identity.
+- Brand Identity: The brand’s identity is at the centre of any good franchise operation.
 Franchisors must develop the brand well enough to gain market recognition because people buy a product or a service depending on how much they can relate to it.
 There must also be a proven track record of the brand’s success in the market.

 - Attractive Sales Proposition: You must ensure that your business has a clear and easily communicable sales proposition before you start to look for franchisees.
-Price, quality, service, logistics, operations, and anything else that you want to include in the proposition needs to be reliably deliverable.
+Price, quality, service, logistics, operations, and anything else you want to include in the proposition must be reliably deliverable.

 - Healthy Revenue Model: Franchising is NOT a Hail Mary for failing business owners seeking a last-ditch effort to grow their business.
 A franchise is only attractive if the business is making a healthy Revenue and Net Profit.
 Building a franchise costs money, time, and effort.

-- Replicable Business Model: Your company must already be making decisions and be implementing activities consistently based on agreed methods of business process management.
-This is important because, in the end, franchisees are not buying your product or service, but they are buying a process by which your brand can be run.
+- Replicable Business Model: Your company must already be making decisions and implementing activities consistently based on agreed business process management methods.
+This is important because, in the end, franchisees are not buying your product or service but buying a process by which your brand can be run.
 To this end, franchisors must include effective franchise operations management processes as a key driver in their franchise strategy.

 Each business has its key success drivers.
 To scale through franchising, each business needs to develop its unique franchise strategy.
-The development of a successful franchise strategy for any company to become a successful franchisor can be complex and requires a value-driven approach to encourage sustainable implementation.
-The success of the franchise system relies on a well-strategized franchise business strategy that balances the interests of the entire ecosystem of the Franchisee, Master Franchisee and Franchisor.
-Too often Franchisors choose to focus on franchisee acquisition and become overly reliant on legal documentation and underestimate the importance of a sustainable franchise strategy.
-Without a robust franchise strategy in place for sustainable scalability, even a franchisor with a large network can fall apart, lose its franchisees, and adversely impact its brand value.
+Developing a successful franchise strategy for any company to become a successful franchisor can be complex and requires a value-driven approach to encourage sustainable implementation.
+The franchise system’s success relies on a well-strategized franchise business strategy that balances the interests of the entire ecosystem of the Franchisee, Master Franchisee and Franchisor.
+Too often, Franchisors choose to focus on franchisee acquisition, become overly reliant on legal documentation, and underestimate the importance of a sustainable franchise strategy.
+Without a robust franchise strategy for sustainable scalability, even a franchisor with a large network can fall apart, lose its franchisees, and adversely impact its brand value.

 The franchise strategy used in structuring the franchise offering is the foundation for every successful franchise system.
-This strategy takes into account everything from building the brand equity of the business, its intellectual property exploitation, its revenue sources, supply chain, customer base development, and speed of market penetration.
-The challenge is knowing what the right balance for your company is so that you can create a franchise offering that is marketable to the franchisees you want to target.
+This strategy considers everything from building the brand equity of the business, its intellectual property exploitation, revenue sources, supply chain, customer base development, and speed of market penetration.
+The challenge is knowing the right balance for your company so that you can create a marketable franchise offering to the franchisees you want to target.